Lou Whitaker: Family and later years

 Whitaker married Crystal McCreary in November 1979 at Detroit's Cathedral of the Most Blessed Sacrament.
-They had four daughters, Asia, Angela, Jessica, and Sarah.
+They have four daughters, Asia, Angela, Jessica, and Sarah.

 While playing with the Tigers, Whitaker was introduced to the Jehovah's Witnesses by teammate Chet Lemon.
 After converting to the religion, Whitaker removed the Canadian and American flags from his batting helmet.
 After retiring from baseball, Whitaker "routinely spent at least 840 hours a year" on missionary work for the church.

 In April 1993, Whitaker's pregnant half-sister Judith Grey was killed by gunfire from a passing car in Bridgeport, Connecticut.
 Emergency workers opened her chest and squeezed the heart to maintain blood flow to the baby, which was born alive at the hospital.

 After retiring as a player, Whitaker became an instructor for the Tigers during their spring training sessions in Lakeland, Florida, where he helped coaching hitters through the 2009 season.
 He and the Tigers parted ways in 2010 by mutual agreement.